strahlistvan/AudioJavaGame/README.md

 JAudioTagger -to extract audio files metadata (http://www.jthink.net/jaudiotagger/) JLayer - to play mp3 music files (http://www.javazoom.net/javalayer/javalayer.html).

-audio package:
+<strong> audio package: </strong> <br />
-AudioExtracter - contains some static methods to get some metadata from audio files.
-It uses JAudioTagger library.
+<strong> AudioExtracter </strong> - contains some static methods to get some metadata from audio files.
+It uses JAudioTagger library. <br />
-MusicFiles - More static methods to get all music file in a folder (recursive backtrack search), and get the list of Music, artists etc.
+<strong> MusicFiles </strong> - More static methods to get all music file in a folder (recursive backtrack search), and get the list of Music, artists etc. <br />
-Music - Music entity object.
+<strong> Music </strong> - Music entity object.
 Contains the details of a music track.
-Also contains 'play' method (used JLayer in there).
+Also contains 'play' method (used JLayer in there). <br />

 main package:
 Question - Question entity with answers.
 Generate a random question from the audioFiles list. (in constructor)